 The region of Tirol can be found in Western Austria and is fondly known as the Heart of the Alps.
 A snow worshipper’s mecca, Tirol provides a stunning alpine backdrop to some of the best skiing in the world.
 Featuring around 80 ski resorts all with a welcoming glow of Austrian hospitality, snow fans of all abilities are sure to find their perfect winter escape in Tirol.

 Around 80 ski resorts make up the region of Tirol, and with so much ground to cover; they each offer something new and exciting to snow fans.
 Scattered amidst the stunning scenery of the Alps Mountain Range, Tirolean ski resorts provide world class ski and snowboard facilities complimented by comfortable and cosy lodgings.
-Après ski can be as lively or as relaxed as you wish, from the famous party scene at Moosewirt in St Anton to the blissful luxury spas present in most resorts.
+Après ski can be as lively or as relaxed as you wish, from the famous party scene at Moosewirt in St Anton to relaxed and quaint bars.

 |SKI RESORT||KM OF PISTES||ALTITUDE|